Li11iana/Tableau_Bikesharing/README.md

 ![checkout_times_by_gender](https://github.com/Li11iana/Tableau_Bikesharing/blob/main/resources/checkout_times_by_gender.png)

-* As shown on the diagram above almost 110,000 bikes are checked out by male users while female clients checkout just above 30,000 bikes.
+* As shown on the diagram above almost 110,000 bikes are checked out by male users while female client's checkout just above 30,000 bikes.
-However for both gender user the retention time is approximately between 5 to 10 minutes
+However, for both gender user the retention time is approximately between 5 to 10 minutes

 6. Trips by Gender